Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/README.md

 - [x] Environments
   - [x] Development
   - [o] Production
+- [o] WebPack / Add a better management of external js/css as a plugins.....js
 - [o] **In progress** Implement the default page style
   - [o] **In progress** Set the nav menu
 - [o] Add some api calls for the .Net WebApi stuff.